ceiphr/ceiphr.com-v4/content/blog/beveled-corners-with-sass/index.md

 }
 ```

-For the button's body, you can use some Sass or CSS, since there isn't anything fancy about it.
-But, if you're going to
+For the button's body, you can use some Sass, since there isn't anything fancy about it.
+But, if you're going to use
-use sprites, you might as well make this a sprite too for consistency.
+sprites, you might as well make this a sprite too for consistency.
 I mean, _that is_ what
 the [borderlands.com](https://borderlands.com/en-US/) developers did after all:

 ```scss